hermie64/tm1-sublime/README.md

 These italics are not really in your way when reading code, but still visible enough to notice that the function is not written "correctly".
 I included an additional version of the syntax highlighter that will show these “incorrect” functions with inversed colors so that these really stand out.
 ![screenshot](Other_Assets/function_italic.png "")
-4. Best thing of all is that I included an additional feature that will automatically convert all functions to the form as stated in the reference manual.
+4. I included an additional feature that will automatically convert all functions to the form as stated in the reference manual.
 You simply run a command and everything will be adjusted to correct and consistent form.
 ![screenshot](Other_Assets/function_regrep.png "")
 ![screenshot](Other_Assets/function_correct.png "")